 Morton’s toe is a common abnormal foot shape typified by a long 2nd toe.
-The shape of the foot changes the distribution of pressure on the foot.
+Generally, the shape of the foot changes the distribution of pressure on the foot.
 The variance amid the 1st and 2nd foot bones can result to changes in walking and balance.
-It causes long-term pain in the foot and other areas.
+In addition, it causes long-term pain in the foot and other areas.

 Symptoms of Morton’s toe

-- Excessive pressure placed on the 2nd metatarsal head can cause foot pain like metatarsalgia.
+- At first, excessive pressure placed on the 2nd metatarsal head can cause foot pain like metatarsalgia.

 - The constant pressure placed on the 2nd toe can cause formation of callus caused by walking or standing.